-The Samsung Buds Live are well-built.
+The Samsung Galaxy Buds Live are well-built.
 The buds and case are made of dense plastic with a glossy exterior and matte-finish interior.
 They feel like they could survive a couple of accidental drops or bumps without much of an issue.
-Unfortunately, the buds are only rated IPX2 for basic water protection, which is a little disappointing at this price point.
+Unfortunately, the buds are only rated IPX2 for basic water resistance, which is a little disappointing at this price point.
 That said, we don't currently test for this.

-These earbuds have great bass accuracy.
+The Samsung Galaxy Buds Live have great bass accuracy.
 Fans of EDM and hip-hop may be pleased with their slightly overemphasized mid and high-bass response, which should give their favorite tracks a little more warmth and body without being too boomy.
+However, their slightly underemphasized low bass range results in a minor lack of thump and rumble.
 That said, since these earbuds are very sensitive to fit and seal, your experience may vary.

-The Samsung Buds Live's mid accuracy is great.
+The Samsung Galaxy Buds Live's mid accuracy is great.
 Vocals and lead instruments should sound clear and detailed, though a slight dip in the high-mids can make some notes in this frequency range sound a little distant.

-These earbuds have mediocre treble accuracy.
-Their uneven mid-treble range can cause some notes to sound alternatively dull and piercing.
+The Samsung Galaxy Buds Live have mediocre treble accuracy.
+Their uneven mid-treble range can cause some sibilants to sound alternatively dull and piercing.
 That said, due to their poor frequency response consistency, your real-world experience may vary.

 These are the settings used to test the Samsung Galaxy Buds Live.
 Except for the noise isolation test, their ANC system was turned off for our testing procedures, as the system relies on the feedback from pressure sensors on the inside of each bud.
 This made testing with our dummy head quite difficult and required several test passes.
-We observed no difference in frequency response with ANC turned on or off.
+We observed no difference in frequency response measurements with ANC turned on or off.
 Our results are only valid when these earbuds are used in this configuration.

-These earbuds have mediocre leakage performance.
-Due to their more open fit, they leak more audio than in-ear headphones.
-The escaping audio occurs mostly in the low to mid-treble range, resulting in a fairly thin and sharp noise that may be heard by people around you, even in a moderately busy environment.
+The Samsung Galaxy Buds Live have mediocre leakage performance.
+Due to their more open fit, they leak more audio than other in-ear headphones.
+The escaping audio occurs mostly in the low to mid-treble range, resulting in a fairly thin and sharp noise that may be heard by people around you, even in a moderately busy environment, like an office.

 It's worth mentioning that these earbuds have Samsung's 'PowerShare' feature, which allows you to recharge their case by placing it on top of compatible Samsung smartphones.
 However, we don't currently test this feature.

 The Samsung Galaxy Buds Live have okay Bluetooth connectivity.
-They support Bluetooth 5.0 but not NFC or multi-device pairing.
+They don't support quick NFC pairing and can't pair with more than one device simultaneously, so you can't stream music from your phone while remaining connected to your computer.
 Also, regardless of whether or not you use the gaming mode, their latency on PC is much too high for gaming or streaming movies.
-They perform far better on mobile devices.
-You should be able to watch videos or play mobile games on iOS devices with little latency.
+Thankfully, their performance on mobile devices is much better.
+You should be able to watch videos or play mobile games on iOS and Android devices with little latency.

-These earbuds can only connect to Bluetooth-enabled PCs and aren't compatible with PS4 consoles.
+The Samsung Galaxy Buds Live offer full mic and audio compatibility with Bluetooth-enabled PCs, but they and aren't compatible with PS4 consoles.
 Because of their very high latency on PC, they aren't recommended for gaming.

 The Samsung Galaxy Buds Live Truly Wireless are less well-rounded than the Samsung Galaxy Buds+ Truly Wireless.
-The Buds+ are more comfortable, provide a more consistent and neutral listening experience, have a superior integrated mic, and last almost twice as long on a single charge.
+The Buds+ are more comfortable, provide a more consistent and neutral sound, have a superior integrated mic, and last almost twice as long on a single charge.
 Despite lacking an ANC system, they block out more ambient noise overall, though it should be noted that the Live are more effective at filtering out low-end ambient sound.
 The Live also have lower wireless latency and generate a more open and spacious listening experience.

 The Sony WF-1000XM3 Truly Wireless are more versatile than the Samsung Galaxy Buds Live Truly Wireless.
 The Sony in-ears are better-built, deliver audio more consistently, block out more ambient noise overall, and have an integrated microphone with superior recording quality.
 With a case that provides three additional charges to the Samsung's 2.5, they also have a longer total battery life, though they don't last as long on a single charge.
 They also have a companion app with a much larger selection of features.
 Meanwhile, the Samsung have a more stable fit and lower wireless latency on Android devices.